-This week I read an article on Mom’s Morning Coffee (one of my favorite blogs) called Why You Should Not Celebrate a Sabbath.
-It was an excellent post in which Pat challenged her readers TO set aside regular times of Sabbath rest for one’s self because we need it.
+This week I read an article called Why You Should Not Celebrate a Sabbath.
+It was an excellent article challenging readers TO set aside regular times of Sabbath rest for one’s self because we need it.

 While I couldn’t agree more, she never stated a single reason NOT to have a Sabbath rest as suggested by her title.
 Seeing that December is often the busiest month of the year and my creative juices were flowing, I thought it’d be fun to share some reasons for why you WOULDN’T want to take a Sabbath rest.
 So here it goes.
 Enjoy!

 10 Reasons NOT to Take a Sabbath Rest

 - You like being busy all the time and find it invigorating.

 - You think high blood pressure is the latest fad, and you want to be a part of it.

 - You are not overweight, do not battle depression, cancer, anxiety disorder, or the like (all conditions that are at least partially due to high stress and no rest).

 - Burnout doesn’t bother you.
 When you do burnout, you will just go on to something else.

 - You cannot even think of your world revolving without your input or involvement.